10 Get to Know Your Students Activities That Actually Work

 Ice Breaker Activities

-It is important that you know your students.
 If you want students to communicate during lessons then getting to know their peers is also important.
 The first day of class is the best time, as students have yet to develop any judgment or bias about their peers.
 Allow students to walk around the room and meet their classmates.
 This will get them familiar with students they may have never met before.
 Students need to feel safe in your room to learn best, this includes feeling safe to fail in front of their peers.

 Beach Ball Toss